egberts/egberts.github.io-src/content/articles/dnssec-algorithm-ids.md

     HMAC-MD5 | HMAC-SHA1 | HMAC-SHA224 | HMAC-SHA256 |
     HMAC-SHA384 | HMAC-SHA512

-To support and generate GOST algorithm, both Bind9 and OpenSSL packages must be compiled with <code>-with-gost</code> option.
+Note: To support and generate GOST algorithm, both Bind9 and OpenSSL packages must be compiled with <code>-with-gost</code> option.

 Common Algorithms Used Today
 ----------------------------